AMikic33/milestone-project-2/README.md

 ##### New Customers

 - as a new customer, I would like to search for museums and art galleries when in a foreign city, so that I can have a better perception of the local culture.
-- as a new customer, I would like to search for book stores, especially the small, localy owned stores, because there are always interesting books to find.
+- as a new customer, I would like to search for book stores, especially the small, locally owned stores, because there are always interesting books to find.
 - as a new customer, I would like to explore the architecture when in a foreign city, such as city halls, museums and stadiums.
 - as a new customer, I would like to search for all tourist attractions, so that I am able to make a plan for my trip.